caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 - On both sides, for a substring match (`*/contains/*`)
 - In the middle, for a globular match (`/accounts/*/info`)

+There can be multiple `path` matchers per named matcher, merging them.
+The paths will be OR'ed.

 ---
 ### path_regexp